Introducing an expanded formula for influencing return on learning investment (ROLI)

 • Identify successful projects that can be deployed in other areas

-• Ensure C-level leadership can appreciate what they are buying with finite resources
+• Ensure C-level leadership appreciates what they are buying with finite resources

 Implementation Showcase